soft-matter-theory-at-icmab-csic/chitin_builder/README.md

 ![alternativetext](icon.png)

-It can be used in machines running Linux, Windows and Mac machines.
+It can be used in machines with Linux, Windows and MAC OS.
+Requires VMD.
-For detailed documentation with the methodology please go to the "documentation" folder.
+For detailed documentation with the User Manual please check out the "documentation" folder.

 ----------------------------------------------------------------
 ## Citation